 Developing well-rounded youth, better prepared for success in the world.

-Through our Plan-Do-Review method, Scouts are empowered to learn by doing.
-With Scouts Canada’s Youth-led programming, youth put leadership and teamwork into play by planning their activities with the guidance of an adult Scouter.
+With our Plan-Do-Review method, Beaver Scouts are empowered to learn by doing.
+Through Scouts Canada’s Youth-led programming, youth put leadership and teamwork into play by planning their activities with the guidance of an adult Scouter.
 The great Scouting adventure allows youth to explore new things, share ideas, learn new skills and create new paths.

-Scouts is filled with a little bit of everything and plenty of opportunities for youth to personally develop in areas including like social, physical, intellectual, character, emotional and spiritual.
-Along the way Scouts meet new friends, collaborate to achieve goals, and develop self-confidence.
+Beaver Scouts is filled with a little bit of everything and plenty of opportunities for youth to personally develop in areas including like social, physical, intellectual, character, emotional and spiritual.
+Along the way Beaver Scouts meet new friends, learn cooperation and teamwork, and develop self-confidence.

 As Canada’s largest youth organization, Scouts Canada places great importance on creating a fun and safe environment for our members.
 By embedding safety in everything we do, we create a culture of safety supported by comprehensive policies, resources and guidelines for all Scouting activities.